 4. Set relationship boundaries

-Dr. Bhonsle says, “Draw the line where your partner’s actions don’t align with your values or belief system.
+- Dr. Bhonsle says, “Draw the line where your partner’s actions don’t align with your values or belief system.
 If you think that your selfhood is being compromised at any point, be vocal about it.
-Again, communication comes into play here.
-When you’re working on trust, or any other relationship issue, you negotiate with your partner.
+Communicate and negotiate with your partner.
 Setting boundaries makes this negotiation smoother.”
-How’s this for an answer to ‘what can I do when my boyfriend doesn’t trust me?’

 Related Reading: 19 Examples Of Healthy Boundaries In Relationships

-A lack of empathy in the relationship can corrode it quickly.
-Try and see things from your partner’s perspective – this will prevent frustration, anger, or bitterness from growing in your heart.
-Be patient with them, especially if you have been the one on the defaulting end.
-The thought ‘my boyfriend doesn’t trust me because I cheated on him’, can be rephrased as ‘my boyfriend doesn’t trust me yet.’
+- A lack of empathy in the relationship can corrode it quickly.
+Try and see things from your partner’s perspective – this will prevent frustration, anger, or bitterness from growing in your heart

 6. Can you trust someone who doesn’t trust you?
 Consider your options

-And finally, a breakup is the way to go if the relationship is becoming a liability and draining you.
-If it is a constant source of stress and anxiety, something is definitely going wrong.
-Best part ways before the problem escalates.
+- A breakup is the way to go if the relationship becomes a liability and drains you.
+If it is a constant source of stress and anxiety, something is wrong.
+It’s best to part ways before the problem escalates.
 You should also break up right away if your boyfriend is displaying abusive tendencies in the guise of trust issues.
 Ditto if you’re being gaslighted or subjected to romantic manipulation in the relationship.
-Evaluate the pros and cons of each path before you and make a well-thought out decision.
+Evaluate the pros and cons of each path to be able to make a well-thought-out decision